seanpmaxwell/jet-schema/README.md

 ```

 #### `jetSchema() additional options` <a name="jet-schema-additional-options"></a>
-For the `jetSchema` function, in addition to `globals` there are two additional options we can configure:
+For the `jetSchema` function, in addition to `globals:` there are two additional options we can configure:
 - `cloneFn`: A custom clone-function.
 When using the `.new` function, all partial values will be cloned.
 The default clone function uses `structuredClone` (I like to use `lodash.cloneDeep`).
 - `onError`: Configure what happens when errors are raised.
 By default, a javascript `Error` is thrown with the array of errors stringified in the error message.
 ```typescript